OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

-Debugging is a highly effective way of analyzing the runtime behaviour of an app.
+Debugging is a highly effective way of analyzing the runtime behavior of an app.
 It allows the reverse engineer to step through the code, stop execution of the app at arbitrary point, inspect and modify the state of variables, and a lot more.

 -- TODO [Typical debugging defenses] --